 Laying the groundwork for a successful project

 Any cultural facilities project begins with a vision: an idea sparked within an organization that is driven by a need – something about the status quo that needs to be altered in order to better serve your artistic or cultural mission.
+Whether you are thinking about a major expansion or just adding a much-needed room to your facility, these considerations are critical to the success of your project.

 The objective of the Concept and Feasibility phase is to develop the project’s vision and mission, articulate the reasons for undertaking it, find effective solutions, and assess whether they are possible to achieve.